CiscoTestAutomation/getting-started/develop-guide/writeparser/writeparser.rst

 follow these next few steps to set up a mock network environment.
 First, :download:`download the zip file <mock_parser.zip>` and extract the contents to a directory of your choice, such as :monospace:`mock_parser`.
-It's recommended to use a seperate terminal for your mock network operations.
+It's recommended to use a separate terminal for your mock network operations.

 #.
 Go to the directory that contains the extracted files::